Important Dates

 Call for Contributions

-The single-track conference on the Simulation of Adaptive Behavior (SAB) 2026 brings together researchers from artificial intelligence, robotics, behavioral biology, psychology, neuroscience, and many other fields.
+The single-track conference on the Simulation of Adaptive Behavior: From Animals to Animats (SAB) 2026 brings together researchers from artificial intelligence, robotics, behavioral biology, psychology, neuroscience, and many other fields.
 The conference offers a unique opportunity to exchange ideas across disciplinary boundaries.
 We believe this exchange is necessary to advance our understanding of the mechanisms that enable general and robust behavior in natural animals and artificial agents.
-These agents are able to adapt and survive in complex, dynamic, and uncertain environments, i.e., these agents are able to behave intelligently.

 The conference focuses on characterizing and comparing organizational principles and architectures underlying adaptive behavior in animals and animats.
 Animats denote the conceptual connections between animals and synthetic agents.
 The conference therefore actively seeks submissions that bridge several of the aforementioned disciplines, combining their methodological foundations to arrive at novel insights and approaches.
-Of particular interest are research projects which connect natural behavior to synthetic agents.
+Of particular interest are research projects which connect natural behavior to synthetic agents, including those leveraging modern machine learning and deep learning techniques for behavioral modeling, analysis, and synthesis.

 SAB accepts submissions in several tracks